swilsonmedia/pak-utils/packages/pak-cli/readme.md

 ```

 ### checkout
-This command will prompt you with list available bugs from Fogbugz that don't have branches yet.
-It will create a local and remote branch from your selection and update your bug to step 3.
+This command will prompt you with list available cases in Fogbugz that don't have branches yet.
+It will create a local and remote branch from your selection and update case's step to 3 (Coding in Progress).

 #### Example
 ```sh